monotux.tech

 MQTT based presence detection

-Home Assistant, MQTT, OpenBSD, YAML
+Home Assistant, MQTT, OpenBSD, YAML, dnsmasq

 I really like to fiddle around with home automation to make my (and my family) life even harder than necessary.
 I’ve lost count of how many times I’ve had to troubleshoot why my lamps aren’t turning on as expected, or having panic when the lamps do come on in the middle of the night with a baby sleeping near the lamp.